manzhara/vibreoffice/README.md

 # vibreoffice

-Vim keybinding and more for LibreOffice/OpenOffice **Calc**/Writer/Impress/Drawing This is a fork of [seanyeh](https://github.com/seanyeh/vibreoffice) original extension with major updates from [JMagers](https://github.com/JMagers/vibreoffice).
+Vim modal editing/keybindings and more for LibreOffice/OpenOffice **Calc**/Writer/Impress/Drawing
+This is a fork of [seanyeh](https://github.com/seanyeh/vibreoffice) original extension with major updates from [JMagers](https://github.com/JMagers/vibreoffice).
 Nice work guys! *However, there was no Calc support.*

 The primary focus of this fork is to provide **vim keybindings for calc**.